webkinder/google-analytics/readme.txt

 1. The settings page of this plugin.
 The cookie mechanism is activated here.

 == Changelog ==

+= 1.7 =
+* The "Anonymize IPs" field is now checked by default.
+* The Google Analytics tracking opt-out shortcode is automatically integrated on the new WordPress Privacy Policy page along with the Privacy Policy for the use of Google Analytics.
+This statement is currently available in English and German.
+You can use this shortcode on any page you wish your users can opt-out of Google Analytics tracking.
+* Updated newsletter inside the setting pages
+* Tested up to WordPress 4.9.6

 = 1.6.2 =
 * Refactored settings page for cleaner settings fields